 November 29th, 2012

 If Helmut Newton as the pioneer who introduced eroticism to photography, Marc Lagrange is one of his worthy heirs to the art.
 Heaving with lust and glamour, his sexually-charged large format photography might just overwhelm the fainthearted.
-Wonderland takes a deep NSFW breath and dive in.
+Wonderland takes a deep NSFW breath and dives in.

 Hello Marc.
 Would you share some of your career highlights with us?